lauren-bobo/ArchPal/auth/README.md

 ### Or View Screenshots Below

-I've added screenshots of all the login pages so you can see what they look like without running the app.
+I've added screenshots of all the authentication pages so you can see what they look like without running the app.

 ---